XavierCorominas/Adaptive_Threshold_TMS_Force_Task/README.md

 •	Movement onset — Force is smoothed over 3 samples.
 Onset is detected when force reaches 0.05 MVC and remains there for 5 consecutive samples.

-•	Real-time monitoring — Adaptive checking starts 20 ms after detected onset and repeats every 6 ms. At each checkpoint, local RFD is calculated from a linear regression over the preceding 20 ms of smoothed force.
+•	Real-time monitoring — Adaptive checking begins 20 ms after detected movement onset and is repeated every 6 ms. At each checkpoint, local RFD is estimated by linear regression over the preceding 20 ms of smoothed force.
+Because the checkpoint interval (6 ms) is shorter than the RFD window (20 ms), consecutive windows overlap by 14 ms, or 70%.
+This provides frequent, near-continuous monitoring of the rapidly changing early force trajectory while each RFD estimate still uses a substantially longer 20-ms window rather than relying on only a few highly noise-sensitive samples.

 •	Adaptive decision — Current RFD and/or force are compared with checkpoint-specific references from the previous 3 profiles.
 The operator can select BELOW or ABOVE behavior, and RFD_ONLY, FORCE_ONLY, or COMBINED decision logic.
 COMBINED logic is recommended to avoid false positives.